dev-diaries41/termux-plugin-cli/README.md

 # tplug - Termux Plugin Manager

-`tplug` is a command-line tool designed to simplify and organise the management **termux-services** and **custom scripts**, simplifying the process of adding, installing (from remote repositories), removing, and managing these services, as well as running and removing custom scripts in Termux.
+`tplug` is a command-line tool designed to simplify and organize the management of **termux-services** and **custom scripts**, simplifying the process of adding, installing (from remote repositories), removing, and managing these services, as well as running and removing custom scripts in Termux.
 The tool ensures seamless integration with Termux’s service management system and provides additional functionality for executing local scripts.

 The tool allows you to:

+- Install plugins from the repository from [Termux Plugin Repository](https://github.com/dev-diaries41/termux-plugins.git).
+You can override with ENV, see [Environment Variables](#environment-variables)
-- Create new **termux-services** by adding **plugin-services** from a local directory or installing from repo
+- Create new **termux-services** by adding **plugin-services** from a local directory or installing from a repository.
 - List and remove **plugins** and **termux-services**.
 - View logs for **termux-services**.
 - Run **plugin-scripts** from a local directory.
-- Customize **plugin** github repositories through an environment variable.
+- Customize **plugin** GitHub repositories through an environment variable.

 ---